okgrow/guides/processes/development/new-app-setup/README.md

     1. Trello - Recommended
   6. Once these integrations have been added you will need to set them up.
     1. Github - (Optional) Follow instructions to setup.
     1. Slack - You will need to go to [here](https://okgrow.slack.com/apps/A0F814BEV-sentry) and select "Add Configuration", and follow the prompts.
 Add a descripitive label to state what project the error logging is for.
 Save the settings and copy the Webhook URL and add it to the sentry website.
+You can use the same URL for both staging & production.
     1. Trello - Follow these [instructions](https://github.com/damianzaremba/sentry-trello/blob/master/HOW_TO_SETUP.md) to get the API key & token.
 Once the keys have been saved you will need to add the Trello Organization where the Trello Board exists.
 Note these keys are associated with your trello user account.
   7. Next navigate to "Alerts" and select "Rules".
     1. Now you will need to select "Edit Rule"